markjprice/cs13net9/docs/errata/errata.md

 > Thanks to [Justin Treher](https://github.com/jtreher) for raising [this issue on January 3, 2025](https://github.com/markjprice/cs13net9/issues/7).

 In Step 3, I wrote, "let’s get the compiler to warn us about the overflow by wrapping the statements using a `checked` statement block", but it is not the compiler that warns us, it is the runtime that detects the overflow and throws the exception.
 In the next edition I will replace "compiler" with "runtime".

+# Page 179 - Test your knowledge of operators

+> Thanks to [Donald Maisey](https://github.com/donaldmaisey) for raising [this issue on February 15, 2025](https://github.com/markjprice/cs13net9/issues/17).

+For the name of the exercise project I wrote `Ch03Ex03Operators` when I should have written `Exercise_Operators`.

 # Page 208 - Using the Visual Studio Code integrated terminal during debugging